-Myanmar, the golden land of stupas (Pagodas), lakes, mountains, Buddhist monks and white-sand beaches on the Bay of Bengal.
+Myanmar, the golden land of stupas (Pagodas), lakes, mountains, monks and white-sand beaches on the Bay of Bengal.
 This undiscovered paradise is rich not only with natural, untouched geographical beauty but also with people as lovely as the surroundings.
 This untapped land of mystery and mystique is a true world wonder and a treasure to all appreciators of history, culture and the arts.
 Join us on this journey of appreciation…

 Officially Republic of the Union of Myanmar, also known as Burma, is a vast Asian country neighbouring Bangladesh and India in the west, China, Laos and Thailand in the east and a long coastline of Bay of Bengal and Andaman Sea in the south.
 Myanmar has a long history and strong national culture: from powerful early kingdoms, life under British colonial times, achieving independence in 1948, falling under military dictatorship for decades and now shifting towards civilian governance following elections since 2010.

 Democratic and Economic Liberalization

 Today’s Myanmar is an infantine in her democratic, social and economic transition.
 The opening has brought an influx of business, technological advancement, tourism and lifting of earlier economic sanctions, providing new opportunities and more positive outlook for the people.
 The population of about 51 million is young, 45% are below the age of 25, 67% living in rural areas with limited access to modern infrastructure like roads, electricity, hospitals, educations etc.